Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample08_SemanticSearch.md

 # Semantic Search

-Semantic search is a collection of query-related capabilities that improve the quality of search result for text-based queries.
+Semantic search is a collection of query-related capabilities that improve the quality of search results for text-based queries.
 When you enable semantic search on your service, it performs two primary functions:
 * **Improves Search Results**: It adds secondary ranking over an initial search result set by using advanced algorithms that consider the context and meaning of the query, resulting in more relevant search outcomes.
 * **Provides Additional Information**: It also extracts and displays concise captions and answers from the search results, which can be used on a search page to improve the user's search experience.